 “I think I would have liked your Bishop Augustine!”

 Rosemary returned Viviana’s smile.
 The first time in many days that they had smiled at each other.
 Then Rosemary added.
 “Actually, it was our Lord Jesus who inspired love and compassion toward women.
 Several accounts in the Apostles’ writings about Messiah Jesus during his ministry on earth.
-He always tried to elevate a woman spiritually.
-Encouraged women that God had not forgotten them.”
+He–he always tried to elevate a woman spiritually.
+He encouraged women that–that God had not forgotten them.”

 Rosemary turned toward Viviana to look at her directly, eye to eye.
 “So you see Viviana, Jesus is on your side too.
 When he was here on earth, there was a woman caught in the act of adultery.
 The men of the village had dragged her out of her house to stone her to death, but Jesus brought peace to the situation.
 He forgave her.
 Sent her away in peace and asked her to sin no more.”